DanKOfficial/DanKOfficial/README.md

 Here are some things about me:
 1. I am currently learning JavaScript, Java and <s>Script</s>- I mean C.
 2. I like Markdown.
-I mean, I really enjoy using Markdown to make things happen .
+I mean, I really enjoy using Markdown to document things.
 3. I have found a LOT of glitches in Roblox, from magnetism to making players lighter.
 4. I speak 3 languages: English, Español (Latin American) and فارسی (just a little bit).
 5. I live in Houston.
 Yes, the weather is very dynamic and yes, it is very popular.